musicalglass/KAOS/KAOS_Horizons/README.md

   - Art, diagrams, animations, memes that explain what’s going on

 You don’t need a CS degree, a fancy IDE, or a corporate badge.
-If you can boot a QEMU image and are curious how it works, you’re already one of us.
+If you can boot a QEMU image and are curious how it works, you’re already one of an exclusive club that anyone can join.

 ---